Blaze240/Master-Effects-Sora/README.md

 * Base weapon used is now the main unfused Fusion Sword.
   * Weapon is switched to the original completed Fusion Sword during Limit Break.
 * Swordflare is removed from most moves at base form.

+Two versions of the mod are available: one which incorporates the weapon switches and another which purely modifies the effects.